oleh19127/Sorting-files-by-extension/README.md

 - All empty folders will be deleted

-- Possible to archive the Sorted Files and Other Files
+- Possible to archive the Sorted Files and Other Files folders

 ## Demo